Money and Inventing

 5. Consider present and future alternatives.

 No matter how good your invention is, a customer can always choose something else.
-Just because a customer doesn't know the alternative today doesn't mean he or she won't know it tomorrow.
+Just because a customer does not know the alternative today does not mean he or she won't know it tomorrow.
 When performing surveys respondents should be informed about alternatives to discover how the invention fares in a competitive environment.

 Manufacturing and commercializing a product requires investments that are typically amortized over some or all of the anticipated life cycle of the product.
 When Boeing sets a price for a new plane, the price includes a portion of the plane's billion dollar cost for development.
 To keep the price of the plane competitive, Boeing may forecast receiving that portion for each plane sold for a period of ten years or more.
 Therefore Boeing must forecast the life cycle for the plane before it begins investing in development.
 Boeing needs to believe that the plane's life cycle will be long enough to recover development expenses (while remaining competitively priced) otherwise Boeing will drop the project.